-A. Remove the glove box from the opening and let it hang by the cord.
+1. Open the glove box and press in on the sides so that it will open completely allowing it to hang by the cord.

-- LDI0404 - 2.
-Remove the filter cover bolt and remove the filter cover.
+2. Remove the filter cover bolt and remove the filter cover.

 The filters are marked with air flow arrows.
 The end of the filter with the arrow should face the rear of the vehicle.
 The arrows should face downward.